buu342/N64-UNFLoader/README.md

 # UNFLoader
 **This project is in development and was only uploaded here to facilitate its development.**

 UNFLoader is a USB ROM uploader (and debugging) tool designed to unify developer flashcarts.
-The goal of this project is to provide developers with USB I/O functions that work without needing to worry about the target flashcart, however I have implemented some useful features to boot (such as printf).
+The goal of this project is to provide developers with USB I/O functions that work without needing to worry about the target flashcart, provided by a single C file (usb.c) targeting libultra.
+I have also implemented a very basic debug library (debug.c) that makes use of said USB library.
 Currently supported devices:
 * [64Drive Hardware 1.0 and 2.0](http://64drive.retroactive.be/)
 * EverDrive 3.0 (No longer comercially sold)